Self help materials

 Coronavirus (Covid-19) - guidance and support resources (for students)

-Down-regulating meditation for fear short guided meditation, facilitated by Lael Keen of Somatic Experiencing Trauma Institute, on how to self-regulate when experiencing fear - very relevant for all of us in the age of Coronavirus.
+Down-regulating meditation for fear: A short guided meditation, facilitated by Lael Keen of Somatic Experiencing Trauma Institute, on how to self-regulate when experiencing fear - very relevant for all of us in the age of Coronavirus.

-How to counter the effects of social distancing video of Stephen Porges, developer of the Polyvagal Theory, talking with Serge Prengel about countering the effects of social distancing.
+How to counter the effects of social distancing: A video of Stephen Porges, developer of the Polyvagal Theory, talking with Serge Prengel about countering the effects of social distancing.
 Good tips throughout!

-ORCHA is a health app evaluation and advisor organization.
-On their website they offer free helpful apps to help children and young people with the Coronavirus
+ORCHA: A health app evaluation and advisor organization.
+On their website, they offer free helpful apps to help children and young people with the Coronavirus